tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:AbstractInformationElement
 - Preferred Label: Abstract Information Element
-- Definition: An InformationElement described in abstract terms and not linked with one or more concrete terms.
+- Definition: A bdqffdq:InformationElement described in abstract terms and not linked with any concrete terms.
 - SubClass Of: InformationElement
-- Comments: InformationElements such as DATE and DAY are abstract, they could reference any representation of those concepts.
-In contrast, dwc:eventDate and dwc:day can be linked to concrete ActedUponInformationElements or ConsultedInformationElements.
+- Comments: Such bdqffdq:InformationElements as DATE and DAY are abstract, they could reference any representation of those concepts.
+In contrast, dwc:eventDate and dwc:day can be linked to concrete bdqffdq:ActedUponInformationElements or bdqffdq:ConsultedInformationElements.

 ********************